m3g/MolSimToolkit.jl/docs/src/Reweighting.md

  0.12988266765019355
 ```

-!!!tip
+!!! tip
     Note that these values (and, consequently, calculations that use them) are functions of `r`,
     so in other to avoid mathematical complications, a good piece of advice is to create functions that
     are continous in the closed interval from zero to the cutoff value.

 ## Reference Functions
 ```@autodocs